Customer Loyalty Programs

 Linking NPS® and customer loyalty measures

-Good controlling is therefore indispensable for the success of customer loyalty programs.
+Good control is, therefore, indispensable for the success of customer loyalty programs.
 The collection of customer feedback is often used for this purpose.
 At zenloop, for example, the Net Promoter Score® is used to evaluate customer satisfaction.
 If you look not only at the NPS® itself but also at the holistic system, its usefulness for the analysis of customer loyalty programs becomes quickly apparent.
-Choosing the right points along the customer journey to get feedback allows you to use the insights gained to help choose a company’s customer loyalty program, measure its success, develop the customer loyalty concept and optimize demand.
+Choosing the right points along the customer journey to get feedback allows you to use the insights gained to help choose a company’s customer loyalty program, measure its success, develop the customer loyalty concept, and optimize demand.

 The Ultimate NPS® Cheat Sheet